 ip link show

-– Configuring a Network Interface: In this section, I will be demonstrating just the basic configuration.
+In this section in our Ubuntu Linux post-installation, I will be demonstrating just the basic configuration.
 If you want more information on other settings, kindly search for Ubuntu community.

 Now that you know the device name you need to configure, you can assign a static IP address to that device with an IP Addr, bring the interface up (enabling it) and setting the gateway of the router as shown below.

 sudo ip addr add 192.168.1.08/24 dev eth0 sudo ip link set dev eth0 up sudo ip route add default via 192.168.1.1

 To disable the interface, use “sudo ip link set dev eth0 down“